-If you haven’t already done so, download Vellum.
+If you haven’t already done so, download and install Vellum.

-You’ll be creating an eBook from the classic H. G. Wells novella, The Invisible Man.
-We’ve prepared a Microsoft Word version of the text and an image to use for the cover.
+You’ll be creating a book from the classic H. G. Wells novella, The Invisible Man.
+We’ve prepared a Microsoft Word version of the text and an image to use for the ebook cover.
 Click the link below to download these sample materials:

 The downloaded package should appear in your Downloads folder.
 Find the downloaded folder, which you’ll need for the next step.

 To import the text from The Invisible Man into Vellum, first start Vellum:

 - In the Startup Window, press Import Word File…